unbit/django-uwsgi/docs/cache.rst

 - ``False`` - raises Exception if ``uwsgi`` cannot be imported.
 - ``True`` (default) - if uwsgi is not importable this cache backend will alias to LocMemCache.
-Note that south or other mangement commands might try to load the cache backend so this is why it's the default.
+Note that south or other management commands might try to load the cache backend so this is why it's the default.